-If you choose to take part in this optional study, a sample of tissue from your previous biopsy will be collected and stored.
+If you choose to take part in this optional study, the leftover material that was sent by your doctor as part of the mandatory pre-trial tissue submission will be retained and banked for future unknown research.
 Storing samples for future studies is called "biobanking."
-The biobank is being run by SWOG and is supported by the NCI.
+The biobank is being run by ECOG-ACRIN and is supported by the NCI.
 This is a publicly funded study.
 Samples from publicly funded studies are required to be shared as broadly as possible.
 However, we will protect your privacy.
 The goal of this is to make more research possible that may improve people's health.

 The biobank is a public research resource.
 It has controlled access.
 This means that researchers who want to get samples and data from it must submit a specific research request.
 The request identifies who they are and what their planned research project is.
 Before getting the samples and data, the researchers must agree to keep the data private, only use it for their planned research project, and never use it to try to identify you.
+Also, any health-related information, such as your response to cancer treatment, results of study tests, and medicines you took, will be stored for future use.

-Right now, we don't know what research may be done in the future using your blood, urine and tissue samples.
+Right now, we don't know what research may be done in the future using your tissue samples.
 This means that:

-- You will not be asked if you agree to take part in the future research studies. - You and your study doctor will not be told when or what type of research will be done. - You will not get reports or other information about any research that is done using your samples.
+- You will not be asked if you agree to take part in the future research studies.

+- You and your study doctor will not be told when or what type of research will be done. - You will not get reports or other information about any research that is done using your samples.

 Unknown future research studies may include sequencing of all or part of your DNA.
 This is called genomic sequencing.
 Sequencing allows researchers to identify your genetic code.
 Changes in your genetic code may just be in your tumor tissue.
 These are called somatic changes.
 Changes may also be in your normal tissue and passed down through your family.
 For example, these genetic changes may be passed down to your children in the same way that eye and hair color are passed down.
 These are called germline changes.

 If only tumor tissue is sequenced, we will not know if a genetic change in your tumor is also in your normal tissue.
 This is why sometimes both normal tissue and tumor tissue are sequenced.
-This helps researchers understand if a genetic change happened only in the cancer tissue, or in your normal tissue as well.
+This helps researchers understand if a genetic change happened only in your cancer tissue, or in your normal tissue as well.